p-slash/lyspeq/README.md

     FileNameRList     ./data/qso_dir/specres_list.txt

-You can save individual results for each spectra by setting this to 1.
+You can save individual results for each process by setting this to 1.

-    SaveEachSpectrumResult 0
+    SaveEachProcessResult 0

 These lookup tables are saved with the follwoing file name bases to `OutputDir`: